isomerpages/moe-yiochukangsec/_our-experience/In Our School.md

         </div>
     </div>
     <p>
-        The <a class="text-link" target="_blank" href="https://www.syf.gov.sg/arts-presentation/about-the-arts-presentation">Singapore Youth Festival (SYF)</a> is an annual event
+        The <a class="text-link" rel="noopener noreferrer nofollow" target="_blank" href="https://www.syf.gov.sg/arts-presentation/about-the-arts-presentation">Singapore Youth Festival (SYF)</a> is an annual event
-        <a class="text-link" target="_blank" href="https://www.moe.gov.sg/news/press-releases/20250321-singapore-youth-festival-2025-students-to-showcase-aspirations-for-our-nations-future-through-diverse-art-forms">organised by the Ministry of Education</a> to celebrate the
+        <a class="text-link" rel="noopener noreferrer nofollow" target="_blank" href="https://www.moe.gov.sg/news/press-releases/20250321-singapore-youth-festival-2025-students-to-showcase-aspirations-for-our-nations-future-through-diverse-art-forms">organised by the Ministry of Education</a> to celebrate the
         vitality of our youth and their diverse artistic talents.
         Our performing arts groups are always excited to be a part of this celebration and though it entails many months of